docker-community-leaders/community/pages/handbooks/docker101/beginners/dockerfile/lab-create-image/17-entrypoint-vs-cmd.md

-# How is ENTRYPOINT instruction under Dockerfile different from RUN instruction?
+# Lab 17 - How is ENTRYPOINT instruction under Dockerfile different from RUN instruction?

 ## Tested Infrastructure